NorskRegnesentral/shapr/README.md

 The following methodology/features are currently implemented:

 -   Native support of explanation of predictions from models fitted with the following functions `stats::glm`, `stats::lm`,`ranger::ranger`, `xgboost::xgboost`/`xgboost::xgb.train` and `mgcv::gam`.
 -   Accounting for feature dependence assuming the features are Gaussian (Aas, Jullum, and Løland (2019)).
 -   Accounting for feature dependence with a Gaussian copula (Gaussian dependence structure, any marginal) (Aas, Jullum, and Løland (2019)).
 -   Accounting for feature dependence using the Mahalanobis distance based empirical (conditional) distribution approach of Aas, Jullum, and Løland (2019).
-  - Accounting for feature dependence using conditional inference trees (Hothorn, Hornik, and Zeileis (2006)).
-This methodology has currently been submitted.
+-   Accounting for feature dependence using conditional inference trees (Redelmeier, Jullum, and Aas (2020)).
 -   Combination any of the four methods.
 -   Optional use of the AICc criterion of Hurvich, Simonoff, and Tsai (1998) when optimizing the bandwidth parameter in the empirical (conditional) approach of Aas, Jullum, and Løland (2019).
 -   Functionality for visualizing the explanations.
 -   Support for models not supported natively.

 <!--
 Current methodological restrictions: